 Top tips for managing sickness absence in SMEs

 Dubbed National Sickie Day, the first Monday in February sees an estimated 350,000 employees call in sick, due at least in part to a combination of post-Christmas blues and horrible weather.
-But of course sickness absence isn’t just a seasonal issue, it affects businesses all year round – costing the UK economy a whopping £29 billion every year (PwC).
+But of course having staff off sick isn’t just a seasonal issue, it affects businesses all year round – costing the UK economy a whopping £29 billion every year (PwC).

 Here are our top tips for managing sickness absence in your business: